15 Jan 2019,

 IS IT THE LAW TO REPORT THE ACCIDENT?

 The California Department of Motor Vehicles (DMV) requires all crashes file an SR-1 form within ten days of the accident.
-Failure to submit the DMV form can result in a suspension of your driver’s license for one year.
+This mandatory reporting ensures that a clear record of the incident exists.
+Failure to submit the DMV form in a timely manner can result in a suspension of your driver’s license for one year.
+This submission is critical for maintaining your driving privileges, so make sure all sections are filled out to ensure a complete report.

 This form is necessary for any accident that meets the following requirements:

 The one exception to the law is when the injuries were grave enough to prevent the parties from filing the SR-1 in the required time.
-You can ask a third-party (e.g., attorney) file the report for you.
+You can ask a third party (e.g., an attorney) to file the report for you to ensure the documentation is completed properly, with all detailed information included.
+Your attorney can also help you verify that all details are accurate.

 Please be aware that the California Vehicle Code Section 20002 might consider not reporting an accident as a hit-and-run.